-Your body after stillbirth or neonatal death
+How will my body react after a stillbirth or neonatal death?

 - put cold or gel packs on your breasts

 - ask your doctor about using a mild pain reliever

 - wear a firm bra to support your breasts

 - use breast pads to collect any leaking milk

 You may choose to keep expressing your milk as you grieve your baby.
 You can express for as long as you need to, but try to express at the same time each day.
 This will help you avoid mastitis.

 See your doctor immediately if you have signs of mastitis, which include: